 Extramural Grant Awards and Sponsors

-The following provides a sample of ATSU’s current and recently funded sponsored program grant awards and sponsors:
+The following provides a sampling of ATSU’s externally funded grants:

 The US Department of Health and Human Services’ Health Resources and Services Administration (HRSA) awarded ASDOH an elite $1.7 million, 5-year Predoctoral Training in General, Pediatric, and Public Health Dentistry and Dental Hygiene grant.
 This federally funded project seeks to expand innovative interprofessional education training initiatives that enable ASDOH dental students to train collaboratively with SOMA medical and ASHS physician assistant students in both didactic and Community Health Center (CHC)-based clinical settings.

 HRSA awarded KCOM a highly competitive 5-year federal grant, valued at $1.2 million.
 The College’s Primary Care Training Enhancement project seeks to better prepare KCOM students to reduce health disparities and barriers to care for vulnerable populations, improve patient engagement, and become leaders in the Primary Care Workforce Competencies endorsed by the Patient-Centered Primary Care Collaborative.

 SOMA received a prestigious American Medical Association Accelerating Change in Medical Education Consortium award, valued at $75,000 over 3 years.
 The School was 1 of 21 leading medical schools in the nation selected to share best and promising practices for developing innovative medical school curricula.

 A KCOM faculty member was awarded a 5-year National Institutes of Health (NIH)-National Institute of Arthritis and Musculoskeletal and Skin Diseases R01 research grant.
 This prestigious funding was awarded through the multiple PI model to a KCOM pharmacology faculty member and 2 collaborating researchers at Pennsylvania State University-Hershey.